tidyverse/tidyverse.org/content/blog/rlang-1-0-0-errors/index.md

 </div>

-In all bullet lists, the main error message (the error header in rlang terms) is indicated with a "!" sign.
-This makes it easy to skim for error headers in a long R output.
+While rlang has featured error bullets for a while already, the 1.0.0 version fully commits to that format.
+The main error message (the error header in rlang terms) has become a bullet with a leading "!" sign that makes it easy to skim for error headers in a long R output.

 ## Displaying the erroring function